telerik/maui-docs/knowledge-base/hide-column-headers-maui-datagrid.md

 ---
 title: How to Hide Column Headers in a DataGrid for MAUI
-description: Learn how to hide the column headers in a DataGrid for .NET MAUI.
+description: Learn how to hide the column headers in a Telerik UI for .NET MAUI DataGrid.
 type: how-to
 page_title: Hide Column Headers in DataGrid for MAUI
 slug: hide-column-headers-maui-datagrid